 The sun had barely risen from behind the cityscape as we drove away from the hustle and bustle of my old life.
 Rays of early morning sun bounced off Alice's bright red hair and lit her freckled face up like porcelin.
 She didn't seem to notice that I was looking at her, driving through the last remaining stoplights with a pinched, worried look on her face.

 The city buildings turned all too quickly into lush green trees and cabins that reminded me of the town in which I was born.
-Highways and open space didn't exist out here, only forest that hid buildings and concealed secrets for the safety of our people.
+Highways and open fields didn't exist out here, only forest that hid buildings and concealed secrets for the safety of our people.
 There were a set of gates around the Ravenswood County that had state of the art security, and as we passed by, both Alice and I had to show our tribal tattoos to the tall men who loomed over our car.

-The huge, dark haired guy that examined the tattoo on my wrist- a black wolf with its snout up, outlined in an electric blue to represent the color of my mate’s eyes- gave a small chuckle, before shaking his head as if to get rid of a funny thought.
+The huge, dark haired guy that examined the tattoo on my wrist- a black wolf with its snout up, outlined in an electric blue to represent the color of my unknown mate's eyes- gave a small chuckle, before shaking his head as if to get rid of a funny thought.

 They let us through, giving us a piercing gaze as they watched us pull away, and the iron gates slid closed behind us before we got swallowed up by the green foliage.

 "Ravenswood territory."
 I said, leaning back in my seat even farther.
 The gates protected us, everyone who was part of the pack lived inside them.
 It was over 50 km across either way, with the town in the middle and the Pack House, home to the Ravenswood family, to the north.

 The forest started to thin considerably, and instead of harsh gravel, smooth pavement led the rest of the way to town.

 "Anything new and interesting in town?"
 I asked, giving my cousin an unimpressed eyebrow raise.